2003 Summer Reading List

 Quantum Theology: Spiritual Implications of the New Physics, by Diarmid O'Murchu.

-After the Ecstasy, the Laundry: How the Heart Grows Wise on the Spiritual Path
+After the Ecstasy, the Laundry: How the Heart Grows Wise on the Spiritual Path, by Jack Kornfield.

 The Tao of Physics: An Exploration of the Parallels Between Modern Physics and Eastern Mysticism, by Fritjof Capra.